Fata Morgana: The Strange Mirages at Sea

 Most experts today believe that the Flying Dutchman can be explained by the Fata Morgana phenomenon.
-It is well documented that this type of mirage can make far off ships look like they are floating well above the water so it makes sense that sailors in the 1600s and beyond would see this mirage and, unaware of this natural phenomenon, assume it to be something supernatural.
+It is well documented that this type of mirage can make far-off ships look like they are floating well above the water.
+It makes sense that sailors in the 1600s (and beyond) would see this mirage and, unaware of this natural phenomenon, assume it to be something supernatural.

 The Conditions That Cause Fata Morgana

 For a Fata Morgana to appear, the atmospheric conditions have to be just right.
 It starts with a cold air mass close to the ground or surface of the water that is topped by a warm layer of air higher in the atmosphere.
 Although Fata Morgana can occur on land, they are more common at sea because water helps to form the cool air layer required.